 This name comes from the Latin word for ‘light’ and it is stunning for boys and girls.

 Marley or Marlee

 Honour the reggae legend himself by bestowing this name on your child!
-Great name for the musical parents!
+Great neutral baby names for your musical kid.

 A variant on the surname Marlowe, which means ‘remnants of a lake’ this name is an unusual moniker for both genders.

 This name, meaning ‘stoneworker’ has always been very popular with boys, but we’ve seen hints that it’s starting to be assigned to girls too.

 Jessica Simpson started a trend in 2012 when she named her daughter Maxwell, and although these neutral baby names is still rare, we sense a trend.

 Merrick is a Welsh name meaning ‘Fame and Power’.

 A great neutral baby names that stand for solidarity and grace.

 An Old Testament name, Micah wasn’t really popular until the end of the 20th century, and even now, it’s only just been introduced to the ladies.